 About this Site

 The Pacific Northwest Conference Office of Connectional Ministries works collaboratively and creatively to serve the missional needs of United Methodist ministries in Washington state and Northern Idaho.
 We welcome the submission of news and requests (job openings, ministry materials) that benefit the local church and serve the mission of our larger connection.
-Space limitations and other considerations may prevent your material from being printed.
+Space limitations and other considerations may prevent your material from being printed or posted.

 - To submit items for distribution in your District, contact: your District Service Center staff. (link)